top of page

 What's within your budget?

-Looking for a new machine, the price often comes into it.
+When looking for a new machine, the price often comes into play.
 Knowing your budget can help narrow down the machine that will fit your needs.
 Higher price tends to indicate high-quality equipment.
 Although if you have a limited budget you can find a welder that is effective for your applications.

 A classic TIG welder like the ESAB Rogue ET TIG welding machine or the EWM PicoTIG 200 plus TG are typically at the more affordable end of TIG machines, whereas a multi-process machine such as the ESAB Rogue EMP 210 Pro Multi Process Welding Machine can be more costly thanks to there advanced capabilities.